khanlab/prepdwi/docs/installation.rst

 Running prepdwi
 ########

-Once the singularity set up in your computer you can start running prepdwi.
-The following is an example of running prepdwi on a set of BIDS data.
+Once Singularity set up on your computer you can start running prepdwi.
+The following is an example of running prepdwi on a BIDS dataset.

 Example
 *******

 For this example, let's assume that your downloaded singularity image is saved in the path home/singularity/Singularity.0.07g and your BIDS data is saved in home/data/bids. you can rename the image name from Singularity.0.07g to prepdwi_7g for simplicity

 The data in the "bids" folder should be in the BIDS format.
-For moredetails about BIDS format, read: http://bids.neuroimaging.io/
+For more details about BIDS format, read: http://bids.neuroimaging.io/

 participant level analysis